LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q2.3 : **Evaluation of the risk of discrimination against certain social groups**
+Q2.3 : **Evaluation of the risk of population bias and discrimination against certain social groups**
-In the context of data science projects, the nature of the project, the data used for the project and/or the thematic environment of the project can foster a risk of discrimination against certain social groups (gender, origin, age, etc.).
+In the context of data science projects, the nature of the project, the data used for the project and/or the thematic environment of the project can foster a risk of population bias against certain social groups (gender, origin, age, etc.).
 Evaluating first for each project if it is subject or not to such a risk seems key (in which case mitigation measures can be then contemplated).
 On that topic, your organisation:

 R2.3 :
 _(Type: single answer)_